Sleep Deprivation and Cortisol – What You Need to Know

 Many parents worry about the potential effects of ‘sleep training’ with regards to elevated cortisol levels.

-But in reality, a long-term lack of sleep due to poor sleep hygiene and mismanaged routines is more likely to be detrimental than a short-term, gentle, personalised approach to helping your child get into a healthy sleep cycle.
+But in reality, a long-term lack of sleep due to broken night sleep and irregular day naps is more likely to be detrimental than a short-term, gentle, personalised approach to helping your child get the sleep they deserve.

 If sleep deprivation is an issue for you or your baby, let’s talk about it.